teal-finance/emo/doc/go/README.md

 ## Convert an `Event` to a Go standard error

-Often the need is to print an error and to return it as a Go standard error.
+Sometimes a function needs to print an error and to return this same string as a Go standard error.
 In that case, the function `Err()` converts an `Event` to a Go standard error:

 ```go